sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 and start date.
 Its useful for the visa.

 CECS and CDS/AIPT (now Cultural Vistas) will guide you through the process.
-If you have questions ask the awesome Cathy Stein (<cestein@uwaterloo.ca>).
-She's amazing.

 <section id="Paperwork-BeforeYouGo" />
 ### Before You Go